This fellowship will open for applications later in 2019. Interviews are held in December.

 Through the work it presents, the Traverse aims to both entertain and stir conversation – reflecting the times and provoking crucial debate amongst audiences, inspiring them to ask questions, seek answers and challenge the status quo.

 The Traverse has launched the careers of some of the UK's most celebrated writers – David Greig, David Harrower and Zinnie Harris – and continues to discover and support new voices, including Stef Smith, Morna Pearson, Gary McNair and Rob Drummond.

 With two custom-built and versatile theatre spaces, the Traverse's home in Edinburgh's city centre holds an iconic status as the theatrical heart of the Edinburgh Festival Fringe every August.

 Outside the theatre walls, the Traverse runs an extensive engagement programme, offering audiences of all ages and backgrounds the opportunity to explore, create and develop.
 Further afield, the Traverse frequently tours internationally and engages in exchanges and partnerships – most recently in India, New Zealand and Quebec.

 ‘The Traverse remains the best new writing theatre in Britain.’

 For more information about the Traverse, please visit www.traverse.co.uk.

 Please send a cover letter and CV to firstname.lastname@example.org.
 Interested applicants are invited to put in writing why they would like to take up this Fellowship and what they would like to explore in their commissioned play.
 Applications should demonstrate an awareness of the work and ethos of the Traverse and IASH and a sense of how the writer and their work might fit into this.
 Applicants should have had a minimum of two professional productions of their work.
-Interviews will be held on 14 December in Edinburgh.
+Interviews are held in December in Edinburgh.